 On 12 and 13 January 2008 an LTTE workshop was organised in Germany for Germany, the Netherlands, France and Belgium, in which all those responsible, financially or otherwise, and all important workers and activists participated.
 This is apparent from a document dated 31 January 2008 with the header "Person responsible/leader of international relations, Liberation Tigers of Tamil Eelam, Tamil Eelam" (document B00-2154).
 According to the document the gathering was held as planned and had been successful.
-The workshop was held by Mr [defendant] and Mr [.....].
+The workshop was held by Mr [A] and Mr [....].

-About this gathering the defendant [defendant] himself, living in [place 3], stated (pv C01-490): "I did not attend the entire meeting.
+About this gathering the defendant [A] himself, living in [place 3], stated (pv C01-490): "I did not attend the entire meeting.
 I was merely told by Joseph that I had to go there for two reasons.
 First and foremost because I was not presented with accounts from these countries, but if I went there I could meet them and bring it up with them."

 On the computer of defendant [E], seized in his dwelling in [place 5] spreadsheets with financial surveys were found.
-The same spreadsheets were also found on the defendant's USB flash drive[defendant], seized in his dwelling in [place 3] (pv B02-1590).
+The same spreadsheets were also found on the defendant [A]'s USB flash drive, seized in his dwelling in [place 3] (pv B02-1590).

-From computer files found on a USB flash drive seized from the defendant [defendant] it emerges that the total income according to the administration kept by the defendant in the period January 2005 through July 2009 amounted to & 136,024,702 (pv B02-2570).
+From computer files found on a USB flash drive seized from the defendant [A] it emerges that the total income according to the administration kept by the defendant in the period January 2005 through July 2009 amounted to $\notin$ 136,024,702 (pv B02-2570).

-From the above evidence, seen in conjunction, it emerges that the defendant held a high position within the LTTE.
-He was in close contact with Castro, was appointed by him as the person responsible for international finance, acted as such during an international meeting and kept an actual financial administration.
-The defendant stated that he kept this administration for his personal friend Joseph, not for the LTTE.
-The court found no evidence of Joseph's existence.
-Even if it is true that the defendant carried out his activities on account of a personal friendship, the defendant still actually kept a financial administration for the LTTE, knowing the LTTE was included in the EU sanctions list.
+From the above evidence, seen in conjunction, it emerges that the defendant [A] held a high position within the LTTE.
+He was in close contact with Castro, was appointed by him as the person responsible for international finance, acted as such during an international meeting and kept an actual financial administration, knowing the LTTE was included in the EU sanctions list. [defendant]